 Chronic depression and anxiety are not uncommon conditions among expats, and research shows expats are at least 40 percent more likely to experience mental illness than the average person.

-People suffering from depression and anxiety for the first time are often in denial about what they're experiencing.
-Those who do recognise that something is wrong may be too afraid to seek help or unsure where to start.
+People suffering from depression and anxiety for the first time may be in denial about what they're experiencing.
+Those who do recognise that something is wrong are often too afraid to seek help or unsure where to start.

 Drinking can ease these feelings – at least for a little while – providing a false sense of security while actually worsening the problem.
 Alcohol is a depressant, and post-drinking blues tend to linger if someone is already struggling with feeling low.